He Loves Me, He Loves Me Not

 Only by grace can we enter God’s presence, and He only gives grace to the humble.‭

 True humility is acknowledging the evil in our hearts.
 I recognize I need God to “create in me a clean heart” because “Blessed are the pure in heart, for they shall see God.”
 Matthew 5:8.
-That doesn’t just mean see God in the future, but purity of heart allows us to see Him now.
+That doesn’t just mean see God in the future, but purity of heart allows us to see Him more clearly now.

 This purifying process of the heart starts with hating the evil inside us.
 I recognize I am a slave to sin “for I want to do what is right, but I don’t do it.
 Instead, I do what I hate.
 Oh, what a miserable person I am!
 Who will free me from this life that is dominated by sin and death?”
 Romans‬ ‭7‬:‭15‬,24